 Planning your Pantry Access

 First, consider how you will access the interior of your pantry.
 Many pantries have two doors.
-If you can only afford one door, that is OK, but the best plan is to have a pantry that has a double doors.
-This will give you ample amount of room to access the entire space that you are designing for your food and appliance storage use.
+If you can only afford one door, that is OK, but the best plan is to have a pantry that has double doors.
+This will give you an ample amount of room to access the entire space that you are designing for your food and appliance storage use.
 The doors should be designed so that they are easy to open.
 Usually having a simple pull mechanism is the best approach.

 Designing the Shelving